alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 ###Defra-2

-Defra-2 shows that the product is authorised for sale and supply in the UK.
+The Defra-2 certificate shows that the product is authorised for sale and supply in the UK.

 ###Defra-1 and Defra-3